 He is a member of slapslap, a performance-art-rock band consisting of two electric bassoons and two drummers, and BRIGE, a group alternatingly known as “a multi-disciplinary experiment in radical geometry” and “just four friends.”

-Ezra holds a Bachelors of Music in Bassoon Performance from the University of Michigan and a Masters of Music in Performance and Composition from the New School’s College of Performing Arts.
-Currently, he is pursuing a Masters of Music in Historical Performance Practice at The Juilliard School, studying historical bassoons and the creative decision-making processes of musicians past and present.
+Ezra holds a Bachelors of Music in Bassoon Performance from the University of Michigan, a Masters of Music in Performance and Composition from the New School, and a Masters of Music in Historical Performance Practice from The Juilliard School, where he studied historical woodwinds and the creative decision-making processes of musicians past and present.
 His principal teachers have included Dominic Teresi, Nina Stern, Jeffrey Lyman, Joseph Gascho, Mark Kirschenmann, Janet Grice, Levy Lorenzo, and Nathan Davis.